-SNP rates in a range of sequence classes were studied in more detail (Figure 3).
+SNP rates in a range of sequence classes were studied in more detail (fig. 3).
 Both homozygous and heterozygous SNPs were included in this analysis.
 Mann-Whitney statistical tests were used to compare the average divergence between sequence classes between the species.
 An alpha level of 0.05 was used for all tests.
-Statistically significant differences in divergence were found between the E. histolytica and E. moshkovskii strains in all sequence classes (for 4D sites and intronic regions, p-value = 0.02; for all other classes, p-value < 0.01).
+Statistically significant differences in divergence were found between the E. histolytica and E. moshkovskii strains in all sequence classes (for 4D sites and intronic regions, P-value = 0.02; for all other classes, P-value < 0.01).
 This confirms that the greater divergence seen in E. moshkovskii is ubiquitous across the genome.

-Overall, diversity seen between the four strains of E. moshkovskii was 200 times greater than that seen between 10 strains of E. histolytica (Figure S4).
-This higher diversity was seen, to varying degrees, ubiquitously across all sequence classes, including non-coding DNA.
-Non-coding DNA contains a wealth of regulatory elements involved in the control of such important processes as DNA replication and gene expression (Anbar et al. 2005; Bracha et al. 2003; 2006; Mar-Aguilar et al. 2013; Ludwig 2002; Nelson et al. 2004; Wilusz et al. 2009), therefore these differences will likely result in important phenotypic differences.
+Overall, diversity seen between the four strains of E. moshkovskii was 200 times greater than that seen between ten strains of E. histolytica (supplementary fig. S4, Supplementary Material online).
+This higher diversity was seen, to varying degrees, ubiquitously across all sequence classes, including noncoding DNA.
+Noncoding DNA contains a wealth of regulatory elements involved in the control of such important processes as DNA replication and gene expression (Ludwig 2002; Bracha et al. 2003, 2006; Nelson et al. 2004; Anbar et al. 2005; Wilusz et al. 2009; Mar-Aguilar et al. 2013); therefore, these differences will likely result in important phenotypic differences.

-Within E. moshkovskii and E. histolytica, occurrences of polymorphisms in coding regions were compared with those in a variety of classes of non-coding regions.
-There were no significant differences in divergence seen in coding regions and those values recorded for the non-coding regions in E. moshkovskii.
-Conversely, coding regions of E. histolytica genomes were, overall, significantly more divergent than intronic regions (t = 15.0988, d.f = 7, p-value = 1.34 e-6) and 3'

-flanking regions (t = 2.5806, d.f = 7, p-value = 0.036), suggesting that polymorphisms occur at different rates in these regions of E. histolytica.
-This could not be proven convincingly in E. moshkovskii, possibly implying a greater importance of some non-coding sequences in E. moshkovskii.
+Within E. moshkovskii and E. histolytica, occurrences of polymorphisms in coding regions were compared with those in a variety of classes of noncoding regions.
+There were no significant differences in divergence seen in coding regions and those values recorded for the noncoding regions in E. moshkovskii.
+Conversely, coding regions of E. histolytica genomes were, overall, significantly more divergent than intronic regions (t=15.0988, df=7, P-value = 1.34e-6) and 3'-flanking regions (t=2.5806, df=7, P-value = 0.036), suggesting that polymorphisms occur at different rates in these regions of E. histolytica.
+This could not be proven convincingly in E. moshkovskii, possibly implying a greater importance of some non-CDS in E. moshkovskii.

-As intergenic regions in Entamoeba genomes are very short it may be that they are densely packed with regulatory regions.
-Our findings contradict a previous study that focused on individual genes and associated non-coding regions in E. histolytica and which suggested that the latter were more divergent than coding regions due to their being under less selective pressure (Bhattacharya et al. 2005).
+As intergenic regions in Entamoeba genomes are very short, it may be that they are densely packed with regulatory regions.
+Our findings contradict a previous study that focused on individual genes and associated noncoding regions in E. histolytica and which suggested that the latter were more divergent than coding regions due to their being under less selective pressure (Bhattacharya et al. 2005).
 However, it is likely that the difference between the two conclusions is because the analyses featured here were performed across the entire genome, as opposed to selected regions, and so are based upon more data.